 This assembly was the first formal introduction into High School, filled with curriculum options and teen testimonies- all of which became a muffled blur as my mind swirled with this numbing idea that my girl would soon set sail into the waves of these deep new waters.

 A vast and sometimes vicious sea, filled with opportunities that could either steer her ship successfully toward a destination of purpose- or suck her under the surf, dragging her through dangerous riptides and crashing currents of peer pressure, bad choices, and drowning influences.

 Either can happen.

-I’ve worked with teenagers for 30 years and I have been witness to both voyages out to sea.
+I’ve worked with teenagers for over 30 years and I have been witness to both voyages out to sea.
 I’ve watched kids drown with the desperate attempts to survive the raging waters that flooded their world.
 I’ve also seen kids sail with clear direction, charging through the forceful under-currents with confidence and courage to steer the course straight.
 And I’ve learned that no matter how equipped the ship might be for its journey, there are always unpredictable risks and uncontrollable forecasts that can be damaging and destructive to the vessel’s survival.
 Some storms can take down the strongest craft ever made.

 High School is the entrance into new, unprotected, uncharted territory- filled with unknown doors to open and foreign halls to navigate.
 I’ve seen kids manage it with wisdom and maturity, taking cautious steps around dangerous turns and embracing the benefit of academic growth while nourishing lasting friendships along the way.
-I’ve also counselled countless kids who were vulnerable and victimized by the forces of drugs, sex, bullying and more.
+I’ve also counseled countless kids who were vulnerable and victimized by the forces of drugs, sex, bullying and more.